Cognitive behavioural therapy (CBT)

 There are different ways to access CBT.

 CBT is something you need to actively participate in.
 If you’re having sessions with a therapist, the idea is to work together, rather than the therapist telling you what to do.
 Some people can find it quite challenging.
-You must feel ready to actively change your thoughts and behaviour for CBT to be successful.
-You’ll also need to be committed to practising the exercises.
+You must feel ready to actively change your thoughts and behaviour to get the most from CBT.
+You’ll also need to commit to practising the exercises.
 CBT isn’t a quick fix and it takes time to work at it.

-If you’re not getting on with your CBT course, talk to your therapist, your GP or the organisation providing the therapy.
+If you’re not getting on with your CBT course, talk to your therapist, your GP or the organisation that provides the therapy.
 You might be able to try a different therapist or a different type of treatment that might work better for you.

-The strongest evidence for CBT is in the treatment of depression, anxiety and eating disorders, especially bulimia and binge eating disorder.
-CBT is at least as helpful as taking medicines for mild-to-moderate depression.
-It may also help to reduce your risk of experiencing these problems again (known as a relapse).
-If you have severe depression, CBT can be effective if you take it in addition to medication for depression.
+The strongest evidence for CBT is in the treatment of depression, anxiety, and eating disorders, especially bulimia and binge eating disorder.
+CBT is as helpful as taking medicines for mild-to-moderate depression.

 An accredited CBT therapist will treat your sessions as completely confidential.
-Medical professionals follow a code of medical practice to make sure your details are kept confidential.
-This means your details can only be passed to people involved in your care.
 What you discuss in your CBT sessions won’t be discussed with anyone else unless you give your therapist specific permission to do so.
+The only other exception to confidentiality is if your therapist is concerned that you or someone you’re in contact with is at risk of harm.
+They’ll explain this before you start treatment.

 Talking therapies for mental health